COVID-19 updates & ways VSAC can help

 Before You Borrow

-- Take advantage of free aid first.
+- It's worth repeating: Take advantage of free aid first.
 Apply for all available grants and scholarships.
 This “gift aid” doesn’t have to be paid back.

 - Use savings and current income.
 Explore tuition payment plans, which spread payments out over the academic year.